Tipping in Cuba

 Exchanging Money in Cuba

-By globedrifters Amazing trips around the world | Cuba
+By globedrifters Cuba

 Exchanging Money in Cuba

-What is the currency in Cuba?
+What is the Currency in Cuba?

 Exchange money in Cuba for Cuban pesos (CUP)